EndPointCorp/end-point-blog/2020/02/28/consolidate-multiple-sftp-accounts-on-one-master-account.md

 chown -R root:root /home/$sftpuser
 ```

-As the number of facilities increases, additional communication points are created in third party application to interact with sftp accounts and pick up the files to process.
-At a point, The subscribed number of communication points limit is reached on the third party application and need to buy another block of communication points even to create one more.
-The implementation of following process directly benefited our client to comfortably stayed within existing subscribed limit.

 ### Multiple Accounts Mounts to One Account

 The goal here is to point the data from many facilities to one location.
 Yet, using a single account and path for multiple sites’ data will result in a breach in security and privacy.
 However, mounting the receiving path of a facility’s data onto a single master account to then “mount point” with a unique facility name takes care of this issue.
 The process continues on to consolidate files from individual paths on a master account in one place where the application picks up messages for further processing.